-Kythera Watson-Bonnice completed her B.A. and B.A.(Hons) at Swinburne University of Technology, Melbourne, and is currently a Ph.D. candidate in the Sociology department.
-She has been teaching for more than 7 years in various Sociology units, both online and on campus.
+Dr Kythera Watson-Bonnice completed her B.A., B.A.(Hons) and Ph.D. at Swinburne University of Technology, Melbourne.
+She has been teaching for more than 9 years in various Sociology units, both online and on campus.
 Kythera’s areas of research interest include gender, gender and sport, women and work, feminism and information technologies.
 Her current research focuses on femininities and non-dominant forms of female gender expression in heterosexual cis women.

 Dr Karla Elliott is a Research Fellow – Gender, Violence, and Social Inequalities, at the Melbourne School of Population and Global Health, The University of Melbourne.
 Her research primarily investigates gender, men and masculinities, gendered and family violence, young people, and social inequalities.
 He recent projects include an investigation of men’s ‘risky’ drinking practices (with the School of Social Sciences Monash University, Turning Point and VicHealth), a study on Adolescent Family Violence in Victoria (with Monash Gender and Family Violence Prevention Centre), and an evaluation of community based initiatives for the prevention of family violence in migrant and refugee communities (with the Centre for Health Equity, University of Melbourne).